bejoy001/Anisotropic-Energy-Transfer-Near-Multi-Layer-Black-Phosphorus/README.md

 # Anisotropic-Energy-Transfer-Near-Multi-Layer-Black-Phosphorus

 The Repository is now currently under development.
-Soon all the relevant codes will be uploaded.
+Soon all the relevant codes will be uploaded after the corresponding manuscript gets accepted.